Iva Dee Hiatt Distinguished Assistant Director of Choral Activities/ Lecturer in Music

 |Send E–mail||Office: Sage Hall 2||Phone: (413) 585–3177|

-Massachusetts-based choral conductor Joseph Baldwin is the Iva Dee Hiatt Distinguished Assistant Director of Choral Activities and lecturer in music at Smith College.
-He is conductor of the Smith College Chorus and teaches courses in conducting, musicianship, and studio voice.
+Joseph is the Iva Dee Hiatt Distinguished Assistant Director of Choral Activities & Lecturer in Music at Smith College, where he conducts the Smith College Chorus and teaches courses in conducting, musicianship, and studio voice.
 He received the master of music in conducting from the University of Michigan and the bachelor of music from Northwestern University.